djeada/Linux-Notes/notes/hardware.md

+## Hardware

+Hardware compatibility is an important consideration when installing Linux on a computer.
+Most modern hardware is compatible with Linux out of the box, but some older or more obscure hardware may require additional drivers or configuration.

+## Hardware Architecture

+Linux supports a wide range of hardware architectures, including x86, ARM, and PowerPC, among others.
+This makes it a popular choice for embedded systems, servers, and other specialized hardware.

+## Accessing Hardware in Linux

+Hardware is accessed using device files located in the /dev directory.
+These files represent the various hardware devices installed on the system, and can be accessed using various system calls and utilities.

+## Managing Hardware in Linux

 There are several commands that can be used to check hardware information.
 In general, these commands can be divided into two categories:
 Information about the internal hardware